 The history of the outbreak of World War II confirmed that Sukhoi was absolutely right: the future lies with all-metal aircraft.
 In the same way, he turned out to be right when, at the end of the war, he gave up everything and began working on jet aircraft.

-But this is in many ways the first, albeit not very beautiful aircraft, was the beginning of a new and long way that the Soviet aviation passed with honor and dignity.
+But this, in many ways, the first, albeit not a very beautiful aircraft, became the beginning of a new and long path, which Soviet aviation passed with honor and dignity.

 Wingspan, m: 11,25.

 Length, m: 6,11.

 Wing area m: 16,93.